fboemer/fboemer.github.io/_pages/about.md

   - /about.html
 ---

 I'm currently a research scientist at Intel AI working on homomorphic encryption.
+Most recently I've been working on [nGraph-HE](https://github.com/IntelAI/he-transformer), an open-source framework for deep learning inference on homomorphically encrypted data.

 I received my M.S. in Computational and Mathematical Engineering from Stanford University, and a B.S. in Computer Science and a B.S. in Applied and Computational Mathematics from Caltech.